intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/UserGuide/k8s.md

 ##### 3.3.6 Others

-`spark.kubernetes.container.image.pullPolicy` needs to be specified as `always`.
+`spark.kubernetes.container.image.pullPolicy` needs to be specified as `always` if you need to update your spark executor image for k8s.

 #### **3.4 Run Jupyter Notebooks**